paulmcheng/paulmcheng.github.io/_posts/3000-05-01-experience-software-interface-design.md

 #### Business results

 - Solutions delivered to provide flexible and easy to use exporting tools for reporting.
-- This tool has became part of the standard checking process for every setup.
+- This tool has became part of the standard checking process for every client setup.